-A copy of the pertinent section of proposed State regulation is enclosed for your information (Appendix III).
-Copies of the public notice of this proposed amendment, which was given in the New York State Register on October 19, 2016, and November 23, 2016, is also enclosed for your information (Appendix IV).
-In addition responses to the five standard funding questions are also enclosed (Appendix V).
+Copies of pertinent sections of State statute are enclosed for your information (Appendix III).
+Copies of the public notices of this plan amendment, which were given in the New York State Register on October 19, 2016 and November 23, 2016, are also enclosed for your information (Appendix IV).
+In addition, responses to the five standard funding questions are also enclosed (Appendix V).

-If you have any questions regarding this matter, please do not hesitate to contact John E. Ulberg, Jr., Medicaid Chief Financial Officer, Division of Finance and Rate Setting, Office of Health Insurance Programs at (518) 474-6350.
+If you have any questions regarding this State Plan Amendment submission, please do not hesitate to contact John E. Ulberg, Jr., Medicaid Chief Financial Officer, Division of Finance and Rate Setting, Office of Health Insurance Programs at (518) 474-6350.

-Sincerely.
+Sincerely